aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.26.8 (July 12, 2021) =
+* Improvement: Avoid a possible caching issue for kvoko.

 = Version 2.26.7 (July 12, 2021) =
 * Improvement: Minor changes to avoid unnecessary emails to the developer.